 - 2 sweet potatoes - scrubbed and cut into chunks

 - 2 carrots - scrubbed and cut into chunks

 - 1 tbs olive oil (infused with garlic)

 - 3 tsp harissa paste

-- Approx. 1 1/2 pint hot vegetable stock.
+- 1 1/2 pints of hot vegetable stock

 - Toss the chopped vegetables in the garlic olive oil and harissa paste and tip into a roasting tin.